 Why we love it: We love this hoodie first for its accessible price, but it doesn't skimp on features like you might expect.
 The polyester material provides UPF 50+ protection, it has a roomy hood that covers your head and neck, and thumb loops to help keep the sleeves low to shield the backs of your hands.
 For the price, it offers dependable protection from harsh summer sun and covers all the basics without unnecessary extras.

 Should you buy it?
 If you're shopping on a tight budget, the Baleaf UPF 50 Hoody works, but there are some trade-offs.
-It has a baggier, oversized fit, and the cut doesn't add much in the looks department.
+The cut is very roomy, maybe too roomy for some, and if you're used to a more athletic cut, you might not like the style of the Baleaf.
 Additionally, the thicker, more durable fabric is less breathable and can get uncomfortable under a blazing mid-summer sun.
-You might not want to wear it for high-output trail runs, bike rides, or alpine climbs, but if you need something cheap that still provides reliable sun protection, this is it.
+You might not want to wear it for high-output trail runs or bike rides where you plan to get sweaty, especially because the synthetic fabric lacks an antimicrobial treatment and tends to hold odors if not washed promptly.
+But if you need something cheap that still provides reliable sun protection, this is it.
 The price point simply can't be beat.

 Who it is best for: The Baleaf UPF 50 Crew is perfect for women who want a simple, comfortable sun shirt for easygoing summer days at the lake.
 Its very affordable price makes it easier to pull the trigger on the purchase if you only plan to wear it occasionally.
 It lacks hood coverage, but this also makes it a more versatile piece for casual outdoor activities like gardening or light hiking.
 If you want to protect your skin but don't spend enough time outdoors to justify investing in a premium brand, the Baleaf is a good compromise.